Rufman91/ForceMapAnalysis/README.txt

 https://github.com/Rufman91/ForceMapAnalysis.git

 and download the repository in the 'Code' dropdown menu with 'Download Zip'.
-Note that setting up with git may take longer, but updating is way faster.
+Note that setting up with git may take longer, but updating is way faster and enables the possibility to contribute.